Howard Clinebell: Career

-Besides pastoral counseling Clinebell addressed topics like personal problems in the context of relationships, the effects of social systems on individual lives, and the relationship of human beings to the environment.
+Besides pastoral counseling, Clinebell addressed topics like personal problems in the context of relationships, the effects of social systems on individual lives, parapsychology, and the relationship of human beings to the environment.

+Personal life and death

-Clinebell died April 13, 2005 of complications from Parkinson's disease at Vista del Monte Retirement Community in Santa Barbara.
+Clinebell was married to Charlotte Clinebell for almost 60 years, and had three children.
+He died April 13, 2005, of complications from Parkinson's disease at Vista del Monte Retirement Community in Santa Barbara.